Last updated

 Key features

-• LinkedIn integration: Seamlessly import contacts and search lists from LinkedIn and Sales Navigator, track conversations within folk, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts and search lists from LinkedIn and Sales Navigator, track conversations within folk, and use templates for quicker, streamlined communication across team members.

-• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access to real-time contact information, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access to real-time contact information, templates, and tracking features, enabling your entire team to manage all communications directly from the CRM with consistent messaging.

 Pros

-• Personalization: Custom fields, pipelines, dashboards, automation and workflows.
+• Personalization: Custom fields, pipelines, dashboards, automation and workflows that can be tailored to different team roles and departments within your organization.

 Cons